 Teams are encouraged to use a version control system, such as Subversion or git, to manage project files.

-Subversion: On the server side, the Computer Science Department's Windows Lab has a Subversion server (click on Services > SVN for details).
-If your team would like a repository on it, send a request containing the course identifier (CSE535) and the names and SBU ID numbers of the team members to firstname.lastname@example.org, and a repository will be created within a few days.
-On the client side, Netbeans and Eclipse both support Subversion, either natively or via a plug-in, or you can use a stand-alone GUI client, such as TortoiseSVN, or a command-line svn client (e.g., from cygwin).
+Subversion: Servers: If your team would like a repository on the Computer Science Department's SVN server, send a request containing the course identifier (CSE535) and the names and SBU ID numbers of the team members to email@example.com, and a repository will be created within a few days.
+Clients: Netbeans and Eclipse both support Subversion, either natively or via a plug-in, or you can use a stand-alone GUI client, such as TortoiseSVN, or a command-line svn client (e.g., from cygwin).

-Git: On the server side, Git repositories on bitbucket are free for up to 5 developers, and repositories on github are free for open-source code and inexpensive (expect $7/month) for private code.
-On the client side, git is supported in Netbeans and Eclipse, and there are stand-alone git clients, including several listed here, and Tortoise Git.
+Git: Servers: Git repositories on bitbucket are free for up to 5 developers, on github are free for open-source code and inexpensive (expect $7/month) for private code, and on gitlab are free for up to 10GB.
+Clients: git is supported in Netbeans and Eclipse, and there are stand-alone git clients, including several listed here and Tortoise Git.